apache/mesos/docs/submitting-a-patch.md

 4. Divide your change into one or more Git commits.
 Each commit should represent a single logical (atomic) change to the Mesos source code: this makes your changes easier to review.
 For more information, see the [reviewer guidelines](effective-code-reviewing.md).
     1. Try to avoid including other, unrelated cleanups (e.g., typo fixes or style nits) in the same commit that makes functional changes.
 While typo fixes are great, including them in the same commit as functional changes makes the commit history harder to read.
     2. Developers often make incremental commits to save their progress when working on a change, and then "rewrite history" (e.g., using `git rebase -i`) to create a clean set of commits once the change is ready to be reviewed.
+    3. Commit messages should be in past tense.
+The first sentence should summarize the change; it should start with a capital letter, not exceed 72 characters and end in a period.

 5. Make sure to pull in any changes that have been committed to master branch.
 Using Git, do this via something like:
     1. `git checkout master`